Canada's Wireless Policy: More choice. Lower prices. Better service.

 Wall Communications Report, 2014

-The upcoming AWS-3 auction includes a large set-aside of spectrum for new entrants, strict controls on transfers of this spectrum and a streamlined auction process.
+The AWS-3 auction, meanwhile, included a large set-aside of spectrum for new entrants, strict controls on transfers of this spectrum and a streamlined auction process.
 AWS-3 spectrum will deliver fast, reliable service on the latest smartphones, tablets and mobile devices.

 The Government has also legislated to end pay-to-pay billing practices, the fee for receiving a bill in the mail, in the telecommunications sector.
 Any company that breaks the rules faces fines of up to $15 million.
 Ending this unfair practice will prevent Canadian consumers from paying extra to receive paper bills.